0foo/vssh/readme.md

 * docker installed and working
     * verify by running `docker` on the command line

+* python on the system path
+    * verify by running /usr/bin/env python3

 # Setup
 1. clone the repo
 2. add bin directory to path